Income & Assets

 It’s time to get your documents together.
-You need paperwork to prove your income, to show your mortgage loan officer that you can afford the home you want, and buy the house.
-There are several ways to go about this:
+You need paperwork to prove your income and to show your mortgage loan officer that you can afford the home you want to buy.
+See below for several ways to go about this.

-Full documentation means that you have proof of everything — income and assets — that you’ve put down on your application.
-For your earning history, that means:
+This means that you have proof of everything, both income and assets, that you put on your application.
+This list includes:

 - Pay stubs for the last 30 days

-- Documentation for other income like bonuses, alimony, etc.
+- Documentation for income like bonuses, alimony, etc

 - Investment portfolio statements

-First things first, you can do some very simple math and get a rough estimate of what you can afford.
-In general, a prospective buyer could likely afford a home that costs 2 to 2.5 times their annual gross income.
-If you bring in $80,000, that’s a house that’s between $160,000 and $200,000.
-This estimate leaves out whether or not you can make a 20% down payment, have good credit, and importantly, what other expenses you need to keep up with.
+Do some very simple math for a rough estimate of what you can afford.
+In general, a buyer could afford a home that costs 2 to 2.5 times their annual gross income.
+If you bring in $80,000, that is a house that is between $160,000 and $200,000.
+This estimate omits whether or not you’re able to make a 20% down payment, have good credit, and other expenses.

-Speaking of those other expenses, you’ll need to know your two debt-to-income ratios — what percentage of your monthly income would hypothetically go toward your new home payments and those housing expenses plus your other ongoing expenses.
+You will need to know what percent of your monthly income would hypothetically go toward home payments and expenses.
 As far as lenders are concerned, these numbers play a big role in what you can afford.

-A front-end debt-to-income ratio looks at how much of your monthly income goes toward your housing expenses.
+A front-end debt-to-income ratio looks at how much of your monthly income goes toward housing expenses.
 Lenders add up a home loan’s principal, interest, taxes, and insurance and divide it by your gross monthly income.
-It’s ideal if these home loan costs don’t exceed 28% of your gross income, but many lenders will be okay with a higher number.
+Ideally if a home loan does not exceed 28% of your gross income, many lenders will be okay with a higher number.

-A back-end debt-to-income ratio throws several more expenses into the mix.
-These other expenses could include credit card payments, car payments, student loans, and more.
-That obviously means this ratio is going to be a higher portion of your gross monthly income.
-Still, lenders don’t want this number to be too high.
-Ideally, most lenders want to see this number below 36%, though many would accept a borrower with a ratio below 45%.
+A back-end debt-to-income ratio involves many more expenses including credit card payments, car payments, student loans, etc. This means the ratio will be a higher portion of your gross monthly income.
+Typically, lenders expect this number to be below 36%.

-When you calculate your monthly expenses, factor in the minimum payment due for credit cards, your monthly car payments, student loan payments, alimony payments, and other recurring expenses.
+Get an accurate figure by combining salary, bonuses, investments, dividends, alimony, and any other sources of income.
+When you calculate monthly expenses, factor in minimum payment due for credit cards, monthly car payments, student loan payments, and any other recurring expenses.

-You’ll often see these DTI limits expressed as 30/45, meaning your mortgage payment (principal, interest, taxes, and insurance) can’t exceed 30% of your monthly gross income and your housing expenses and other monthly debts together can’t exceed 45% of your monthly gross income.
+DTI limits are expressed as 30/45, meaning your mortgage payment cannot exceed 30% of your monthly gross income, and housing expenses and other monthly debts cannot exceed 45%.